JoePeacock/CrowdHydrologyMobile/README.md

 A mobile app for collecting data from the CrowdHydrology markings around the Northeast United States.

 #### Initial Requirements
-To get started checkout the [Initial Requirements](https://github.com/JoePeacock/CrowdHydrologyMobile/wiki/Initial-Requirements)
+To get started checkout the [Initial Requirements Wiki](https://github.com/JoePeacock/CrowdHydrologyMobile/wiki/Initial-Requirements)